dotnet/iot/src/devices/Sk6812rgbw/README.md

 There is 8 SPI bits for 2 SK6812RGBW data bits.

-The SPI clock frequency must be 3MHz.
+The SPI clock frequency can be 3.2MHz - 4MHz.

 ![timing](timing.png)